matejfric/mdbook/src/design-patterns/behavioral.md

 ## 4. Template Method

+> Template method allows us to define the *skeleton* of an algorithm, with concrete implementations defined in subclasses.

 - Define an algorithm at a high level in parent class.
 - Define abstract methods/properties.
 - **Inherit** the algorithm class, providing necessary overrides.